alsspp01/alsspp01.github.io/content/Personal_Statement.md

 > Because of this, I need to regularly remind myself to take a step back.
 > When doing development work, this has worked positively for me.
 > I was even the one to solve a difficult assignment that only two people in the class were able to complete.
-> Still, thinking about how I suffered from a herniated disc after sitting too long during my exam days, I'm thinking of that I need to strike a balance and avoid over-immersion.
+> Still, thinking about how I suffered from a herniated disc after sitting too long during my exam days, I'm thinking of that I need to strike a balance and avoid over-immersion.😅